ccz181078/Coq-BB5/CoqBB5/readme.md

 `Coq-BB5/BusyCoq/Skelet1.v` takes about 10min to do some computation.

-`BB52Theorem.v` takes about 36 minutes with 13 cores and `coq-native` (`opam install coq-native`) and about 2h47 with 13 cores and `vm_compute` (and about 4GB memory usage), at the end of the compilation you should see:
+`BB52Theorem.v` takes about 36 minutes with 13 cores and `coq-native` (`opam install coq-native`) and about 2h47 with 13 cores and `vm_compute` (and about 4GB memory usage).
+When using `native_compute` you may have to run `ulimit -s unlimited` before compiling the proof.

+At the end of the compilation you should see:

 ```
 Axioms: